ScilifelabDataCentre/OrderPortal/README.md

 An external scientist should by default be able to place orders with any facility, once the user has been allowed into the system.

-A user should be allowed to specify which other users should be allowed access to their orders in a facility.
+A user should be allowed to specify which other users will be allowed access to their orders within each facility.

 Order template
 --------------